 - Transfer your credit card balances to 0% APR cards.
 If you currently owe money on one or more of your cards, try transferring your balance to lower interest or a 0% interest card.

 - Set up Automatic Payments.
 Never pay a late fee again.
 Set up everything you can on automatic payment.

 - Avoid bank fees.
 Set up your bank accounts so that you don’t have to pay a monthly fee or ATM usage fee.

 - Borrow books from the library.
 Check out your local library before you order your next book online.

 - State and City Tax Credit.
-Search for the name of your state or city and the word “tax credit”.
-Some states and/or lower jurisdictions offer tax credit for eligible individuals.
+Search for the name of your state or city and the word “tax credit.”
+Some states and/or lower jurisdictions offer tax credits for eligible individuals.

-- Wait before you buy.
-Wait at least 24 hours before you buy something that’s not essential.
-This way, you will have time to avoid impulse buy.
+- Wait before you buy it.
+Wait at least 24 hours (30 days waiting period is ideal) before you buy something that’s not essential.
+This way, you will have time to avoid an impulse buy.

 - Say Goodbye to Your Pets.
 I know this is unimaginable to some people.
 But pets are expensive, and if you’re not in a good financial place, getting rid of your pets could help you save a good chunk of money.